 I recommend short-term bonds or exchange-traded debt securities aka baby bonds.
-(We provide research on these in The Debt Investor.)
+(We provide research and ideas on these in Academy.)

 As the Now bucket is depleted, you withdraw money from the annuity or sell some of the bonds in this bucket to fill it back up.

 The assets in the Later bucket aren't meant to be tapped for more than a decade into your retirement, so it’s cool to be invested more aggressively in stocks, REITs, and private investments that are typically less liquid than public market holdings.

 Consider selling off your Later bucket holdings to replenish the Soon bucket starting about five years before it runs out of money.

 If the market is in a downward spiral like it is now, you can wait, knowing you still have a few years before the Soon bucket will be empty.

 So, there you have it.